-Professor Infanti’s scholarly work focuses on two ostensibly quite different, but, in reality, quite related areas: (i) the intersection of tax and comparative legal theory and (ii) critical tax theory (i.e., the impact of the tax system on traditionally subordinated groups).
+Professor Infanti’s scholarly work focuses on comparative tax law, critical tax theory, and the overlaps and intersections between these two fields of study.
 Professor Infanti has published numerous articles and book chapters in these areas.
-He is also the author of Everyday Law for Gays and Lesbians (And Those Who Care About Them) (Paradigm Publishers), coeditor of Critical Tax Theory: An Introduction (Cambridge University Press), and editor of Controversies in Tax Law: A Matter of Perspective (Ashgate Publishing).
+He is also the author of Everyday Law for Gays and Lesbians (And Those Who Care About Them) (Paradigm Publishers 2007), coeditor of Critical Tax Theory: An Introduction (Cambridge University Press 2009), and editor of Controversies in Tax Law: A Matter of Perspective (Ashgate Publishing 2015).

-Tax and Time will show how our tax laws resemble more the creative product of an author’s imagination than the rote dictates of economics.
-In this way, Tax and Time will complicate and overturn prevailing views of how time operates in and through tax law.
-But it will do more than just that.
-In asserting that time in tax law is the product of pure imagination, Tax and Time will call into question the world beyond time that we have created for ourselves.
-In other words, the book will ask the reader to consider the ends to which we have put our imaginative efforts.
-Have we used our tax imagination to work toward a more just world or merely to entrench and exacerbate the injustice that already exists in the world?
-Providing preliminary answers to these questions, Tax and Time will then ask the reader to consider the broader and more provocative question of whether we should revisit and rework the relationship between time and our tax laws so as to move us toward the better future that we collectively hope and strive for.
+Prior to embarking on the writing of Taxation and Slavery, Professor Infanti published Tax and Time: On the Use and Misuse of Legal Imagination (NYU Press 2022).
+Tax and Time shows how our tax laws resemble more the creative product of an author’s imagination than the rote dictates of economics.
+In this way, Tax and Time complicates and overturns prevailing views of how time operates in and through tax law.
+But it does more than just that.
+In asserting that time in tax law is the product of pure imagination, Tax and Time calls into question the world beyond time that we have created for ourselves.
+In other words, the book asks the reader to consider the ends to which we have put our imaginative efforts.
+Have we used our tax imagination to work toward a more just world or merely to entrench and exacerbate existing injustices?
+Providing preliminary answers to these questions, Tax and Time asks the reader to consider the broader and more provocative question of whether we should revisit and rework the relationship between time and our tax laws to move us toward the better future that we collectively hope and strive for.

 Professor Infanti teaches a variety of tax courses at Pitt Law, including Federal Income Tax, Corporate Tax, and International Tax.
-He has also cotaught the classroom component of Pitt Law’s Low-Income Taxpayer Clinic and has served as a Faculty Editor of the Pittsburgh Tax Review since its founding in 2003.
-Professor Infanti has received both the University of Pittsburgh Chancellor’s Distinguished Teaching Award as well as an Excellence-in-Teaching Award from the graduating students of the University of Pittsburgh School of Law.
+He has also cotaught the classroom component of Pitt Law’s Low-Income Taxpayer Clinic and served as a Faculty Editor of the Pittsburgh Tax Review since its founding in 2003.
+Professor Infanti has received both the University of Pittsburgh Chancellor’s Distinguished Teaching Award as well as an Excellence-in-Teaching Award from the graduating students at Pitt Law.
 He is an elected member of the American Law Institute, the American College of Tax Counsel, and the American Bar Foundation.

 - Anthony C. Infanti ed., Controversies in Tax Law: A Matter of Perspective (Ashgate, 2015).